 Dachau is in the South of Germany, about 20 kilometres north of Munich.
 We were told it is a charming village to visit, although it is mainly known for its horrific concentration camp.

-To go from Munich to Dachau concentration camp, you can:
+How to go from Munich to Dachau concentration camp

-- Catch a train.
 It’s the quickest and most comfortable way.
 It only takes about 20 minutes with the normal train (S-Bahn S2 line) to go from the centre of Munich to Dachau.
-From Dachau train station, you can catch the bus 726 to visit Dachau concentration camp.
+From Dachau train station, you can catch bus 726 to visit Dachau concentration camp.
 You can get the Munich XXL Pass at an automated machine.
 It will cover your trip from Munich to Dachau concentration camp by train and bus.
 Check out these directions, and you will not get lost!

 Munich is easy to reach as it’s connected by two highways: A8 and A9.
 It takes about half an hour to drive from Munich to Dachau concentration camp: take the A9 (Nuremberg) then the A99,then A92 to the Dachau exit, and finally the B471 towards to the Dachau-Ost exit.
 There is a parking on Alte Römerstraße but you may have to pay.

 Did you like this article about Dachau concentration camp?
 Add it to your Pinterest board: